Onboardbase/secure-share/README.md

 ```sh
 curl https://wokebuild.github.io | bash
 ```
+Notes:
+- For windows users using `Command Prompt` or `Powershell`, use the script without `sudo`.
-Note:  This script will install `share` to your directory.
+- This script will install `share` to your directory.
 To install it somewhere else (e.g.,/usr/local/bin), `cd` there and make sure you can write to that directory, e.g.
 ```sh
 cd /usr/local/bin
 curl https://wokebuild.github.io | sudo bash